orcasound/orcanode-monitor/docs/Design.md

   * **S3Bucket**: The hostname component from the “bucket” obtained from live.orcasound.net.

   * **OrcasoundSlug**: The URI path component from the “slug” obtained from live.orcasound.net.

+  * **OrcasoundVisible**: Whether the node is visible on the live.orcasound.net web page.

   * **LatestRecordedUtc**: The timestamp recorded in the latest.txt file on S3.